bojan-stojanovic/optimize-images/README.md

 ### Examples

-To optimize all JPG, JPEG, and PNG images:
+To optimize all JPG, JPEG, PNG and GIF images:
 ```
 npm run optimize
 ```